IPGMER and SSKM Hospital: Recent History

+In November 2021, Union Ministry of Health and Family Welfare selected IPGMER as one of 8 Centres of Excellence (CoEs) for Rare Diseases, under the National Policy for Rare Diseases (NPRD), 2021.

+The institute has started telemedicine-gastroenterology services for patients from districts and remote areas since October 2022.

+In July 2023, the institution took an initiative called Medimpact to provide free online access to teaching sessions of faculty members attached with IPGMER-Kolkata, for medical students from across the globe. separated head and neck surgery department with cutting edege fecilities started operation from 2025.

+In March 2025 the launch of robotic surgery at IPGMER represents a significant leap forward in medical technology in Eastern India, enhancing the quality of care available to patients.
+This initiative not only reflects the commitment of IPGMER to improve healthcare services but also positions it as a leader in adopting innovative medical practices.

 Rankings

-IPGMER ranked 21 in medical Section in India in 2022 by National Institutional Ranking Framework.
+IPGMER ranked 23 in medical Section in India in 2025 by National Institutional Ranking Framework.

 Layout

 One end of the premises contains various outpatient departments, wards and clinics, while the other comprises the administrative and college buildings for medical and paramedical students.
 The wards include Curzon, Victoria, Alexander, etc. in the Main block, the O&G blocks.
-Other services are the out patient departments and wards of Chest, Cancer, Nephrology, etc.

-The teaching buildings include the UCM, Ronald Ross, Psychiatry building, Old Emergency Building, housing lecture theaters, museums and laboratories.
+Other services are the out patient departments and wards of Chest, Cancer, Nephrology, etc. The teaching buildings include the UCM, Ronald Ross, Psychiatry building, Old Emergency Building, housing lecture theaters, museums and laboratories.